Particular/docs.particular.net/nservicebus/sagas/timeouts.md

 ## Requesting multiple timeouts

 Multiple timeouts can be requested when processing a message.
-These can be of different types and different timeout durations.
+The individual timeouts can be different types and different timeout durations.

 snippet: saga-multiple-timeouts